Answers to Some Frequently Asked Questions

 Submissions are always welcome

-Please do send your music if you think it would suit the show.
-Time is always limited so it’s impossible to include everything – but if your music is not featured straight away then it might still be played at a later date.
-Correspondence cannot be entered into about when tracks will be included – but all submissions are appreciated.
+We are always delighted to be sent music.
+Due to time constraints we can’t always include everything we would like to, but if your music is not featured straight away then it might still be aired at a later date.
+Correspondence cannot be entered into about when tracks will be included in the show – but all submissions are very much appreciated.

 Send us a link